soloopooo/cloudflare_ip_autofixer_dns/readme.md

 run `pip install -r requirements.txt`.

 Open `config.py`.
-You can config your dns list.
+You can config your dns list, upstream DNS server(8.8.8.8 or 223.5.5.5).

+Make sure you have input some ip addresses in `./file/ip_pool.txt`.

 IP pool can be changed in directories `./file/`.